Moonfin-Client/Plugin/README.md

 Open your server dashboard, go to Plugins, and select **Moonbase** to configure things like:

 - Your Seerr URL and whether Seerr is enabled
-- Shared MDBList and TMDB API keys, so individual users do not need their own
+- Shared MDBList and TMDB API keys, so individual users don't need their own
 - Default user settings that new users inherit, with a button to push them to existing users
 - A broadcast message to announce something to everyone at once
 - Web startup options and custom theme uploads